-You can get vaccinated at any Congress clinic.
+You and your family can get vaccinated at any Congress clinic.

 Are you confused about how many needles you need to be best protected against COVID-19?

-You only really need to know one thing: the full course of vaccines will help stop you getting proper sick from viruses like COVID-19 and the flu.
+You only really need to know one thing: the full course of vaccines will help stop you getting really sick from viruses like COVID-19 and the flu.

 The flu shot is important too.
 The flu is back now that people are travelling around again.
 You can get the flu shot at the same time as your COVID needle.
 Just ask your health worker.